petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-the-sites-first-web-content.md

 Now that you have structures and templates for two new types of content, you're ready to add some articles.
 Here, add content to the site for both of these types (Event and FAQs).

-The site administrator doesn't need to work on adding individual content articles.
+The site administrator doesn't add individual content articles.
 Log out and log back in as your site's content manager, Olivia O'Neal, before you begin.

 ## Add an Event Article